Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 3. As a site user, i can edit my blog post so that i can update the post in the future.
 4. As a site user, i can delete my posts so that i can remove it from the site.
 5. As a site user i can register an account so that i can interact with blog posts.
-6. As a site user/admin, i can add categories so that the blog posts are separated in their own category.
+6. As a site user, i can add categories so that the blog posts are separated in their own category.
 7. As a site user, i can contact the site admin so that i can communicate via email.
 8. As a site user, i can like or unlike a post so that i can interact with the content.
 9. As a site user, i can leave comments on posts so that i can be involved in the conversation.